 Toto was a girl!

 In real life Toto was a ‘she’ and her name was Terry.
 Furthermore, the best known Cairn terrier of all time was essentially a rescue dog.
 Her original owners, unable to housebreak their stubborn puppy, brought her to a trainer, Carl Spitz, and basically abandoned her there.

-Mr. Spitz trained Terry and this secondhand dog went on to become a dog who went down in history, complete with her own memorial at the Hollywood Forever Cemetery (her name was eventually changed to Toto, in honor of her famous role).
+Mr. Spitz trained Terry and this secondhand dog went on to become a dog who went down in history, complete with her own memorial at the Hollywood Forever Cemetery (her name was eventually changed to Toto, in honour of her famous role).

 Cairn terriers, like several of the well-known terrier breeds, originated in Scotland.
-Once part of the collective known as “Scotch terriers,” it wasn’t until the 1800s that fanciers began to refine the various types into distinctive breeds.
+Once part of the collective known as “Scottish terriers,” it wasn’t until the 1800s that fanciers began to refine the various types into distinctive breeds.